Quick Answer

 - The "preceded by a prospectus" rule is the M&A-vote analogue of access-equals-delivery.
 It defines when the prospectus has been "delivered" in the context of a shareholder vote on a business combination.

-Filing Categories for the Final Prospectus
+What Are the Filing Deadlines for the Final Prospectus?

 The prospectus-filing categories match each kind of post-effective prospectus to a filing deadline.
 (Substantive content of each prospectus type is covered in the forms-of-prospectus section.)
-Categories include:

-- A substantive-change sticker / supplement category, triggered by a material change since the last filed prospectus
+| Substantive-change sticker / supplement, triggered by a material change since the last filed prospectus | Within 5 business days after first use |

 Exam Tip: Gotchas